Segmentation, Mapping, Text, LLMs

 • Important: not everyone buys the better option (why not?)

-• Product attributes w heterogeneous valuations
+• Attributes w heterogeneous valuations

 • Physical location